-The carrying amount of our accounts receivable, prepaid expenses, other current assets, accounts payable, accrued expenses and other current liabilities, approximate fair value due to their short maturities.
-The carrying value of our facility financing obligation approximates fair value.
-The carrying value of the Deerfield notes is believed to approximate fair value as there have been no significant changes to the underlying assumptions or forecasted future cash flows since the notes were issued on February 5, 2013.
-Refer to Note 7.
-Debt Facility for the detailed description and valuation approach.
+The carrying amount of our accounts receivable, prepaid expenses, other current assets, accounts payable, accrued expenses and other current liabilities, are determined to approximate fair value due to their short maturities.
+The carrying value of our facility financing obligation approximates fair value due to the time to maturity and prevailing market rates.